anyoptimization/pymoo/docs/source/getting_started/part_3.md

 +++

-A simple way to chose a solution out of a solution set in the context of multi-objective optimization is the pseudo-weight vector approach proposed in <cite data-cite="multi_objective_book"></cite>.
+A simple way to choose a solution out of a solution set in the context of multi-objective optimization is the pseudo-weight vector approach proposed in <cite data-cite="multi_objective_book"></cite>.
 Respectively, the pseudo weight $w_i$ for the i-ith objective function can be calculated by:

 \begin{equation}
 w_i = \frac{(f_i^{max} - f_i {(x)}) \, /\,  (f_i^{max} - f_i^{min})}{\sum_{m=1}^M (f_m^{max} - f_m (x)) \, /\,  (f_m^{max} - f_m^{min})}